nvbach91/ops2x/README.md

 $ cd ./ops2x  # navigate to project root
 $ npm install # install project dependencies
 $ mongod      # open a new CMD and start mongod on localhost:27017
-$ npm run dev # this will fire up the project
+$ npm run dev # this will fire up the project.
+              # gulp and nodemon must be installed globally with npm install -g gulp nodemon, see Build system setup
 ```

 # README #